csarevalo/todo-list/README.md

 # snazzy_todo_list

-A Snazzy Todo App using Flutter.
+A Snazzy Todo App made using Flutter.